orsinium/blog/content/posts/py/pypi-squatting.md

 [Name squatting](https://en.wikipedia.org/wiki/Cybersquatting) is when someone registers a bunch of common names to sell them later.
 It is very common with DNS, social media, and package registries.
 This is why Steam is [steampowered.com](https://store.steampowered.com/).

 The best heuristic would be to find users with the most single-release packages, but we don't have this information in the dataset.
 Instead, we can have a look at users with all packages having the same version number.
-The assumption is that when all names registered using one tool or one placeholder project metadata, they all will have the same version.
+The assumption is that when all names are registered using one tool or one placeholder project metadata, they all will have the same version.

 ```sql
 SELECT